Rise-Vision/rise-image/README.md

 The component is listening for the following events:

 - **_start_**: This event will initiate accessing the image.
 It can be dispatched on the component when _configured_ event has been fired as that event indicates the component has initialized what it requires to and is ready to make a request to the Financial server to retrieve data.

+### Play Until Done

+When configured with the `play-until-done` attribute the component checks if it is done on every image transition and sends the `"report-done"` event to the template.

+If there is a single image configured in `files` or no image at all the event is sent after the time configured in the `duration` attribute or 10 seconds if no duration is set.

 ### Logs to BQ